 SEC.
-1.06 QUESTIONS PRIOR TO DEADLINE FOR RECEIPT OF PROPOSALS
+1.06 QUESTIONS PRIOR TO DEADLINE OF PROPOSALS

 All questions must be in writing and directed to the procurement officer.
 The interested party must confirm telephone conversations in writing.
+Deadline for questions is on September 14, 2023.

 Two types of questions generally arise.
-One may be answered by directing the questioner to a specific section of the IRFP.
+One may be answered by directing the questioner to a specific section of the RFP.
 These questions may be answered over the telephone.
-Other questions may be more complex and may require a written amendment to the IRFP.
+Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.

-PROCUREMENT OFFICER: ALLAN OYAO - PHONE: (907) 269-5910 - EMAIL: allan.oyao@alaska.gov
+Procurement Officer: Allan Oyao - Phone: 907-269-5910 - Email: allan.oyao@alaska.gov